telerik/ajax-docs/knowledge-base/ajax-sending-and-receiving-ajax-requests.md

 }
 ````

-Upon the AJAX request, the AjaxManager triggers the [AjaxRequest Server-Side event]({%slug ajaxmanager/server-side-programming/events/onajaxrequest%}), where the `e.Argument` will contain the information that was passed into the JavaScript function.
+Upon the AJAX request, the `AjaxManager` triggers a server-side event called [AjaxRequest]({%slug ajaxmanager/server-side-programming/events/onajaxrequest%}), where the `e.Argument` will contain the information that was passed to `ajaxRequest()` method.

 >caption Example